Knewton/KnewtonMRTools/README.md

 -------------
 SHORT SUMMARY
 -------------
-The MRTool library includes examples of Record Readers and InputFormats that can be used in MapReduce jobs.
+The KnewtonMRTools library includes examples of Record Readers and InputFormats that can be used in MapReduce jobs.

 Currently included tools: